avimaor/3cx/README.md

-# Jelastic 3CX image - Data Sciences Build
+# Jelastic - 3CX - Data Sciences Build
-Jelastic 3CX container build
+Jelastic 3CX container build.

+Forkeed from original to use a different `working` image